openwall/john-packages/readme.md

  OMP_NUM_THREADS=1 john --list=build-info
 ```

-### Acessing OpenCL
+### Acessing OpenCL on Snap

-As noted at https://forum.snapcraft.io/t/snaps-and-opencl/8509/17, the use of
+As noted at [https://forum.snapcraft.io/t/snaps-and-opencl/8509/17](https://forum.snapcraft.io/t/snaps-and-opencl/8509/17), the use of
 OpenCL by snaps is a problem.
 Support for NVIDIA cards is under development.

 As a "general" solution (or in the case of AMD hardware), the user can run john